 - What is their level of expertise and how does the managing agent structure their team?

-- Do they have a robust reporting and accounting system in place, and can they show you how they will spend your money?
+- Do they have a robust reporting and accounting system in place?
+Can they show you how they will spend your money?

 - Do they carry out check for problems regularly or carry out a programme of regular inspections?